 What's unique about this environmentally-friendly credit card is that it has no magnetic stripe or traditional signature panel.

-This is important because these components are not made from renewable resources and turn banking cards into a compound, which makes them difficult to recycle.
+This feature is essential because these components are not made from renewable resources and turn banking cards into a compound, making them difficult to recycle.

 • Doconomy is providing the mobile banking service to its customers;